 Hyundai Santa Fe vs. Hyundai Tucson: Battle of The SUVs

-Both of are budget-friendly vehicles that give customers a lot to like.
+Both are budget-friendly vehicles that give customers a lot to like.
 The Tucson is a 2-row SUV and a 2-and 3-row version of the Santa Fe is available.

 The 2018 Hyundai Tucson is a recipient of our 2018 Teens Best New Cars Award and has been a finalist for our 2018 Best Compact SUV for the Money Award.
 Hyundai dropped the Tucson Eco and Sport trims for the 2018 model year and shuffled deals at other trim levels.
 But, between the Hyundai Tucson vs. Santa Fe, which one is best for you?

 Several substantial changes were made to the Hyundai Santa Fe for the 2018 model year, ahead of the completely updated 2019 Santa Fe launch.

 The 2018 Hyundai Tucson starts at $22,550, which is less than the 2-row 2018 Hyundai Santa Fe Sport starting MSRP of $24,950 and the 3-row Santa Fe starting price of $30,850.
-The Tucson comes in five levels: SE, SEL, SEL Plus, Value and Limited The Limited top-tier starts at $29,425.
+The Tucson comes in five levels: SE, SEL, SEL Plus, Value, and Limited The Limited top-tier starts at $29,425.
 For an extra $1,400, all-wheel drive can be added to any model.

 The Santa Fe Sport is available in three grades: the Santa Fe Sport base ($24,950), the 2.0T ($31,350), and the 2.0T Ultimate ($35,650).
 It is possible to fit two-row Santa Fe Sport models with all-wheel drive for an additional $1,550.
 Then there are three trims for the 3-row Santa Fe: SE, SE Ultimate ($38,850), and Limited Ultimate ($39,550).
 All-wheel drive is an extra charge of $1,750 for any accent.